How to calculate loan interest

 Who benefits from simple interest

 Borrowers who make on-time or early payments benefit from simple interest.
-Because interest is calculated based only on the loan principal, borrowers can save with these loans as opposed to those with compound interest.
+Because interest is calculated based only on the loan principal, borrowers can save more with these loans than with those with compound interest.

 Types of loans that use simple interest

-While simple interest is less common, you might encounter this form of interest on short-term loans, as well as some personal loans and even vehicle loans There are also some mortgages that charge simple interest.
+While simple interest is less common, you might encounter this form of interest on short-term loans, such as payday loans and car title loans.

 Those with student loans may also pay simple interest.
 For instance, all federal student loans charge simple interest.

 The main difference between amortizing loans and simple interest loans, however, is that with amortizing loans, the initial payments are generally interest-heavy.
-That means that a smaller portion of your monthly payment goes toward your principal loan amount.
+That means a smaller portion of your monthly payment goes toward your principal.

 However, as time passes and you draw closer to your loan payoff date, the table turns.
 Toward the end of your loan, the lender applies most of your monthly payments to your principal balance and less toward interest fees.